-What Can a Handyman Do in Minot, North Dakota?
+What Can a Handyman Do Without a License in Minot, North Dakota?

 In Minot (Ward County), North Dakota does not have a single, universal “state handyman license,” but you may need a state contractor license if you are acting as a contractor (especially on larger projects or when pulling permits), and you will still need separate state trade licensure for electrical/plumbing/HVAC work.
 Most small handyman work (repairs, painting, minor carpentry) is handled through local permitting and trade-license boundaries rather than a dedicated handyman credential.
 Always confirm whether the job requires a building permit and whether the scope crosses into regulated trades (electrical/plumbing/mechanical), which generally require licensed professionals regardless of job size.